 I tried on three different sizes at one store and they all fit me.
 So, to me, this means that while the number on the pants might seem really different, they’re not that different if they all fit my body.

 Having this experience made me realize even more so how arbitrary sizing really is.
-I’m trying to think of sizes right now as something that will tell me what is going to be comfiest for me.
+I encourage you to look at sizes as an indicator of what will be most comfortable for you.
 Looking at the number on pants should tell us “hey, these pants will probably fit,” or “hey, these pants might not fit.”
+It’s not a judgment about your will-power, attractiveness, or anything in between.

 The point of shopping for clothes is to find stuff that we feel good in.
 I’d rather wear a larger size and be comfy than squeeze into a smaller size and have a miserable day.

 And the same goes for bras, and pants, and dresses, and shirts.
-There’s nothing worse than putting on a piece of clothing and feeling so uncomfortable, so one of my new goals is to continue wearing sizes that FIT, regardless of the number and regardless of the moralization of the size.
+There’s nothing worse than putting on a piece of clothing and feeling so uncomfortable, so remember that our comfort is more important that a number that no one will ever see.

 After all, it’s pretty clear that they don’t mean much.